wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 Throughout the book, we learned how to use Semantic Kernels with large language models to implement various scenarios.
 In this final chapter, we'll examine building agents with Semantic Kernel.

-At the end of this final chapter, you will have learned how to create agents with Semantic Kernel and how to integrate them into a multi-agent system.
+At the end of this final chapter, you will have learned how to create agents with Semantic Kernel and what features Semantic Kernel offers to build multi-agent systems.

 We'll cover the following topics: